marty-tinus/plot-xamarin-plugin/readme.md

 This plugins supports both IOS 6 or newer, and Android 2.3 or newer.

-Tested under Xamarin Studio 5.10.
-Because this library uses native bindings the Xamarin Starter Edition is *NOT* supported.
+Tested under Xamarin Studio 6.1.1.

 ### Integration and configuration ###